-The study of the past through identification and interpretation of the material remains of human cultures.
+Archeology is the study of the past through identification and interpretation of the material remains of human cultures.
 A comparatively new science, involving many academic and scientific disciplines, including anthropology, history, paleography, and philology, it makes use of numerous scientific techniques.
 Its keystone is fieldwork.

-However, it was not until the 19th century that archaeology graduated from its amateur status to become a more systematized science.
+However, it was not until the 19th century that archeology graduated from its amateur status to become a more systematized science.
 Schliemann, Arthur Evans, Woolley, Carter, and others adopted an increasingly scientific approach in their researches.

 Excavation is a painstaking procedure, as great care must be taken not to damage any object or fragment of an object, and each of the different levels of excavation must be carefully documented and photographed.
 The location of suitable sites for excavation is assisted by historical accounts, topographical surveys, and aerial photography.